Photo by: Alyssa Morel

 Disrupt this by keeping things fun, like having students take turns sharing their music, assigning secret admirers to exchange supportive notes and gifts, and having group pizza parties and off-campus retreats such as a staff trip to a newspaper.
 Just because you do not have yearbook as a class does not mean you cannot treat your club as such.

 The last thing you want is to face an entirely new staff year and after year, as this greatly increases your workload and prohibits you from getting a jump on the year.
-To combat this, hold a yearbook “interest meeting” each spring and invite the entire student body to attend.
-You want to begin recruiting yearbook staff at this time, before the fall clubs fairs, and so you can send interested new members for the following year to a summer workshop.
-Have potential or definite new members shadow current members in the spring on the remaining pages or spring supplements so they gain experience for next year.
+Hold a yearbook interest meeting in the spring to recruit new staff members before the fall club fairs.
+Invite the entire student body to attend.
+You can also send interested new members to a summer workshop and have them shadow current members in the spring to gain experience for the following year.
+This helps to avoid starting with a new staff each year and reduces workload.

 By taking all of the above steps, you can create a great yearbook club that rivals any yearbook class and manage any additional workload or challenges that an after-school club typically presents.